 Called to the Work, by Elder Bednar, which discusses the differentiation between the call to serve and the assignment to labor as well as the role of missionary service after receiving the important ordinances of receiving the Melchizedek Priesthood (for young men) and the temple endowment (for young men and young women)

-General Handbook Section 24.5.2, which provide guidance about sacrament meetings when missionaries speak and open houses
+General Handbook Section 24: Missionary Recommendations and Service, especially Section 24.0 (Introduction) through Section 24.3 (Preparing and Qualifying to Serve a Mission) and Section 24.5.2, which provide guidance about sacrament meetings when missionaries speak and open houses

 “The single most important thing you can do to prepare for a call to serve is to become a missionary long before you go on a mission. … The issue is not going on a mission; rather, the issue is becoming a missionary and serving throughout our entire life with all of our heart, might, mind, and strength. … You are preparing for a lifetime of missionary work” (Elder Bednar, Becoming a Missionary, Ensign or Liahona, Nov.
 2005, 45–46).